ColoradoDemography/Server-and-Website-Documentation/doc/google-storage-buckets.md

 #### maps-static

 This bucket holds maps (PDF's, JPEG's or PNG's) that will be available as downloads throughout the site.
-I could alternately have used Google Drive, but it's nice to have the maps available in a one clean container that I can look after.
+I could alternately have used Google Drive, but it's nice to have the maps available in one clean container that I can look after.

 Any new file placed here is automatically set to be publicly available.